Marcushb/Feedback-app/README.md

 <ins> Purpose </ins>:

-__PUT__:
-* Given the `ID` of an existing question belonging to an event, this allows the owner of the event to change the description of the question.
-Parameter available to be changed/overwritten, as listed above, are:
-    * `description`

-__DELETE__:
 * Given the `ID(s)` of existing question(s), this allows the owner of an event to delete the question(s) corresponding to the `ID(s)`, along with all given feedback associated with the question(s).